etsi-forge/mec.gs011-app-enablement-api/README.md

-# Mobile Edge Platform Application Enablement API
+# Multi-access Edge Computing Platform Application Enablement API

 This repository contains OpenAPIs descriptions for the interfaces specified in ETSI GS MEC 011.